geoholix/SignalStrengthLogger-android/README.md

 * [Takisoft Android Support Preference v7 fix](https://github.com/Gericop/Android-Support-Preference-V7-Fix)
 This fixes a strange incompatibility between Android's built-in styles and the PreferenceFragmentCompat class that causes the app to crash when they're used together.
+### To run it
+1. Installing and sideloading<p/>
+    This app will run on devices that are running Android 4.3 (the last version of "Jelly Bean") or above.
+It will only run on Google versions of Android--not on proprietary versions of Android, such as the Amazon Kindle Fire devices.
+If you're running Android 4.3 or later on a device that has the Google Play Store app, you should be able to run this.
+(Oh, you'll need a functional cell plan as well.)
+ You'll need to install this app through an alternative process called "sideloading".
+    1. Enable sideloading; more info on this is here: https://developer.android.com/distribute/marketing-tools/alternative-distribution.html#unknown-sources
+    1. Build the binary .apk installer from source code.
+    1. Copy the file onto your device.
+    1. Open and install the copied .apk file.
+1. Settings<p/>
+    Tap the `Feature Service URL` item and enter the address of the Feature Service you've created and hosted.
+    There are two settings affecting the logging frequency.
+You can set a distance between readings in meters and you can set a time between readings in seconds.
+    Readings will be taken no more often than the combination of these settings.
+    For example, a setting of ten meters and ten seconds means that the next reading won't be taken until the user has moved at least ten meters and at least ten seconds have passed.
+If you want to only limit readings by distance, you can set the seconds to zero.
+Please don't set both time and distance to zero.<p/>
+    The User ID and password settings are for using secured services.
+    Start logging by tapping the switch control at the top of the settings page.
+You should see a fan-shaped icon (a little like the wifi icon) in the notification bar.
+    That tells you that the app is logging readings in the background.
+    It will continue logging until you tap the switch control again to turn logging off.<p/>
+    You can turn the screen off or use other apps during logging, since it runs as a background service.
+An easy way to get back to the settings screen is to pull down the notification bar and tap the logger notification item.
+    Features are logged to a local database, and then sent to the feature service when the internet is available.
+### Synchronization
+There are three events that cause a synchronization:
+1. There is a setting for the synchronization interval; the app will sync whenever that many minutes have passed;
+1. When internet connectivity has been lost and then restored;
+1. When the logging switch is turned off
+### Caveats
+* If you're running Android "Marshmallow" (6.0) or above, the app will ask you for permissions when you first start it up.
+It needs to get your location and the phone signal strength in order to do its job.
+If you don't grant both these permissions, you won't be allowed to start logging.
+* If you turn off logging when you're disconnected from the internet, it won't be able to send any unsynchronized records to the feature service.
+Those features are still in the local database; there's a "Sync Now" button to synchronize in this situation.
+In the worst case, you can work around this issue by waiting until you're back on the internet, then starting and stopping logging again to initiate another synchronization.
+* This was not tested on a dual-SIM system, so it may or may not work on a device loaded with more than one SIM.
+It was only tested on GSM devices (AT&T and T-Mobile).
+It should work on a Verizon plan, but no guarantees.